Portsmouth Bombers FC

 Portsmouth Bombers Football Club is a Dominican professional football club representing Portsmouth, Dominica (on the northern side of the country, hence their previous name Northern Bombers).
 The club competes in the Dominica Premier League, the top tier of Dominica football.

+History

+It was founded on July 10, 1993, in Portsmouth, Dominica, as Portsmouth Bombers FC, and has changed its name several times, including: